mip-master/learning_mip/README.md

 Would you like to contribute with an use case too?!
 We provide [templates](
 https://github.com/mip-master/learning_mip/tree/master/templates
-) and will be happy to help you!
+) and would be happy to helping you to build your use case!

 # The MIP Technology
 Let's dive a little deeper into the MIP technology.